 If you have an Alexa device in your home, you can speak directly to Alexa to achieve the ultimate in kitchen convenience to cook, defrost, or reheat.
 Voice commands to Alexa could include setting time, adding time, setting a power level and time and commanding a shut-off.
 It provides a hands-free way to control your food from anywhere in the house.

-But the GE JES doesn’t stop there.
+But the doesn’t stop there.
 The GE JES Smart Countertop Microwave Oven employs Scan-to-Cook technology.
 “Now you don’t even need to read the instructions on your favorite frozen foods.
 Simply scan the bar code, and the GE Smart Countertop Microwave automatically adjusts power levels, cook times and more, according to package instructions.”

 The GE JES Smart Countertop Microwave Oven is on the cutting edge of microwave technology.
 By using Alexa, the GE appliances cooking app and your microwave, you can cook your food to manufacturer specifications by only putting the food in the microwave and shutting the door.